StephanWagner/laraCMS/README.md

 # laraCMS

-laraCMS is a highly customizable Content Management System based on the [Laravel](https://laravel.com/) framework.
+A highly customizable Content Management System based on the [Laravel](https://laravel.com/) framework.

 ---